-If you have a smallholding and keep chickens, you should know that it’s possible to train a dog as a guardian to keep your hens safe from foxes, raccoons, hawks, and crows.
+If you have a smallholding and keep chickens, you might consider training a dog as a guardian to help keep your hens safe from potential predators like foxes, raccoons, hawks, and crows.

 How Can Dogs Protect Chickens?